Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Applications and New Conjectures on Straight-Line Programs

-The SLP complexity of $f$ is clearly no more than the number of monomial terms of $f$ and is often dramatically smaller.
-However, computing $\tau(f)$ exactly appears to be quite difficult \cite{grigo}.
-More to the point, relating SLP complexity to the number of roots of polynomials provides a delightfully direct way to go from the theory of sparse polynomials to deep open questions in complexity theory. \begin{thm} (See \cite[Thm.\ 3, Pg.\ 127]{bcss} and \cite[Thm.\ 1.1]{burgtau}.)
-Suppose there is an absolute constant $c$ such that for all nonzero $f\!\in\!\Z[x_1]$, the number of distinct roots of $f$ in $\Z$ is no more than $(\tau(f)+1)^c$.
-Then $\pp_\C\!\neq\!\np_\C$, and the permanent of $n\times n$ matrices cannot be computed by constant-free, division-free arithmetic circuits of size polynomial in $n$. \end{thm}
+Relating SLP complexity to the number of rational roots of polynomials provides a delightfully direct way to go from the theory of sparse polynomials to deep open questions in complexity theory and computational number theory.
+In what follows, we let $Z_R(f)$ denote the set of roots of $f$ in a ring $R$, and use $\#S$ for the cardinality of a set $S$. \begin{thm} \mbox{}\\ I. (See \cite[Thm.\ 3, Pg.\ 127]{bcss} and \cite[Thm.\ 1.1]{burgtau}.)
+Suppose that for all nonzero $f$ \mbox{} $\in\!\Z[x_1]$ we have $\#Z_\Z(f)\!\leq\!(\tau(f)+1)^{O(1)}$.
+Then $\pp_\C\!\neq\!\np_\C$, and the permanent of $n\times n$ ma- \mbox{} trices cannot be computed by constant-free, division-free arithmetic circuits of size $n^{O(1)}$.

-The hypothesis of the theorem is known as the {\bf (Standard) $\pmb{\tau}$-Conjecture}, and was also stated as the fourth problem on Smale's list of the most important problems for the $21\stst$ century \cite{21a,21b}. \begin{rem} It turns out that upper bounds on $\Omega_L(n,k)$, for general $n$ and $k$, and any field $L\!\supset\!\Z$, lead directly to upper bounds on the number of roots of $f\!\in\!\Z[x_1]$ in $\Z$ as a function of $\tau(f)$.
-This was pursued earlier in \cite{grigoadd,risler,add}.
-Unfortunately, the best current upper bounds on $\Omega_L(n,k)$ are not yet strong enough to yield the $\tau$-Conjecture in this way. \dia \end{rem}